jr198868/Semantic-analysis-of-product-reviews-from-Amazon-by-using-natural-language-processing/README.md

 # Semantic-analysis-of-product-reviews-from-Amazon-by-using-natural-language-processing

-## 2. Biography

-Raymond is graduating from the Department of Civil and Environmental Engineering at the University of Maryland College Park.
-He received his Ph.D. degree in 2019.
-He is currently looking for a full-time job in data science and software development.
-His work focuses on the bioremediation of persistent organic pollutants and bioinformatics analysis of intestinal biofilm and environmental microbiomes.
-Raymond applies his previous work in multivariate statistics and his background in bioinformatics to provide meaningful solutions.
-Other than multivariate statistics and bioinformatics, Raymond also has background of data structures and algorithms.
-He specializes in leveraging algorithms and defining workflows to develop software engineering projects.

-***
 ## 3. Recent Projects

 ### 3.1 Predicting the potential for organohalide respiration in wastewater?
 Comparison of intestinal and wastewater microbiomes